mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

        *  Defaults to 0.
        */
       maxIdleTimeMS?: number;

+      /**
+       *  The maximum number of Connections a Pool may be establishing concurrently.
+       *  Establishment of a Connection is a part of its life cycle
+       *  starting after a ConnectionCreatedEvent and ending before a ConnectionReadyEvent.
+       *  If specified, MUST be a number > 0.
+       *  Defaults to 2.
+       */
+      maxConnecting?: number;
     }

 Additionally, Drivers that implement a Connection Pool MUST support the following ConnectionPoolOptions UNLESS that driver meets ALL of the following conditions: